-How UV Disinfection Improves Patient Experience
+How UV Light Disinfection Prevents Infection & Improves Patient Safety

 Healthcare facility management involves balancing many different parts, which can include things like sticking to a set budget, ensuring patient safety, and improving the reputation of your hospital.
 This last point is perhaps the most difficult to meet, as the image of your facility depends largely on the experience that your patients have had while staying there.